 3. Be social

 Socialize with your friends.
 We know that social interaction plays a role in improving mental health.
-One of our challenges right now, due to the Coronavirus, is how do we remain social why we still remain physically distanced from our friends.
+One of our challenges right now, due to the Coronavirus, is how do we remain social while we still remain physically distanced from our friends.

 4. Manage – or better yet, entirely avoid – other diseases

 So if you have another disease, you want to make sure you’re treating that disease under the guidance of your physician.
-Research shows that avoiding or managing other disease helps reduce the risk of mental decline.
+Research studies suggests that avoiding or managing other disease helps reduce the risk of mental decline.
 Many diseases that we might consider to be “outside” of the brain can still have an impact on brain health – for example, you might want to read our article on high blood pressure and your brain.